nextleap-project/countermitm/source/gossip.rst

 :math:`= \frac{ \frac{g!}{(g-v)!} }{ \frac{c!}{(c-v)!} }`
 :math:`= \frac{ g! (c-v)! }{ c! (g-v)! }`

-The attached tables list the resulting detection probabilities for groups of up to 18 members.

 Single Attack
 ~~~~~~~~~~~~~

 As said above without checking gossip an attacker can access a relevant
 part of the group conversation and all direct messages between two
 people by attacking their connection and nothing else.

-The likelihood of
-a single such verification being successful is shown in the first table.
+In order to detect the attack
+key verification needs to be performed on the right connection.
+In a group of 3 users there are 3 direct connections.
+Therefor the chance of a single key verificatoin for detecting
+the attack is :math:`\frac{1}{3}`.
+In a group of 10 the chances are even slimmer: `\frac{1}{45} \approx 2%`

 Isolation attack
 ~~~~~~~~~~~~~~~~